Let us analyze all the options to help PHP Developer decide if they should hire or partner with designers as a work from

 I work from home.
 For me, some projects need designing jobs which I am refusing that has led me to lose clients.
 I was thinking about hiring a designer.
 This is when a designer offered me to do things together.
 Should I hire a designer or should I partner with him?
 Just to let you know, if I hire I may have to look for a space as well.

-Thanks for your question Anjan and I think this is a wonderful question for new individual freelancer willing to consider freelancing as a career.
-He has a part of skills and have started as an individual freelancer working from home but are not able to provide complete solutions.
+Thanks for your question Anjan and I think this is a wonderful question for a new individual freelancer willing to consider freelancing as a career.
+He has a part of skills and has started as an individual freelancer working from home but is not able to provide complete solutions.

 So should you hire or partner with someone to provide the complete end to end solution?

 Are you looking to partner on a per task basis or you are partnering as a whole.
 As an example you have one project on development and one project on design + development and so will you be partners in profit for both the projects?

 If you plan to be partners in both projects skip to scenario 3 else continue to scenario 2